3 days in Milan: Itinerary of what to see in Milan (+ map)

 If you haven’t eaten yet or want to enjoy the incredibly lively atmosphere, head here.
 In particular, take a stroll down Via Paolo Sarpi, the main pedestrian street of Chinatown.

-Chinatown has plenty of Asian restaurants, but also one of the best ravioli restaurants in Milan.
+Chinatown has a lot of Asian restaurants, but also one of the best ravioli restaurants in Milan.
 And at great prices.
-The best places are marked on the map.
+The best places are marked on the map at the beginning of this article.

 15:30 Cimitero Monumentale di Milano